nouhoum/ansible-ec2-play/BASH.md

 # Bash Scripts
+These are internal bash scripts that users need not know about.

 ### data
-This is an internal script that users need not know about.
 Maintains `$ANSIBLE_DATA_DIR/data/settings`.

 **Options**